Judge In Spain Issues International Arrest Warrant For Catalan President

 The Associated Press has more on the warrant:

-"The National Court judge filed the request with the Belgian prosecutor to detain Puigdemont and his four aides, and issued separate international search and arrest warrants to alert Interpol in case they flee Belgium.
+"The National Court judge filed the request with the Belgian prosecutor to detain Puigdemont and his four aides and issued separate international search and arrest warrants to alert Interpol in case they flee Belgium.

-"Puigdemont's Belgian lawyer did not answer calls requesting comment, but has said that his client will fight extradition to Spain without seeking political asylum.
+"Puigdemont's Belgian lawyer did not answer calls requesting comment but has said that his client will fight extradition to Spain without seeking political asylum.
 Belgian federal prosecutors said they had received the arrest warrant and could question Puigdemont in coming days. ...

 "Puigdemont and the four others are being sought for five different crimes, including rebellion, sedition and embezzlement in a Spanish investigation into their roles in pushing for secession for Catalonia."

-A Belgian official told the AP the government is "not in any hurry" to determine their next step.
+A Belgian official told the AP that the government is "not in any hurry" to determine their next step.

 Frayer notes that other former government officials were jailed on Thursday.